 In addition to the slides, there are lots of experiences in this waterpark like the lazy river, wave pool and one of the best children’s waterpark areas around.

 There are ample options to enjoy some food and drink before heading back to the water.
 Chubby’s Kitchen, Dana’s Diner and Salma’s Snack Shack are options for larger meals while coffee and snacks can be enjoyed at Gahwat Nasser and ice-creams and drinks at Skinny’s Frozen Treats.
-Once you have

-You can book a day in Yas Water World here.
+Book a day in Yas Water World.